hudson684/HealthTrack-FileCheck/README.md

 ## How to Run
 The easiest, and prettiest method is to open the project in visual studio and run in debug mode

-To just run the project standalone, the release executable can be found in.
+To just run the project standalone, the release executable can be found in the release.zip file in the root folder.

-{Insert your repo directory here}\HealthTrack-FileCheck\HealthTrack-FileCheck\bin\Release\net6.0 From there https:localhost:5001 will be avable to access the page (though I belive css is blocked for a local run, so it will probably be ugly)
+From there https:localhost:5001 will be avable to access the page

+(though I belive css is blocked for a local run, so it will probably be ugly)

 ## Overall thoughts, Potential next steps